-We are providing supplemental financial measures for non-GAAP net income from operations that excludes the impact of share-based compensation expense, loss from disposal of property and equipment, impairment losses on digital assets, depreciation of fixed assets and amortization of intangible assets.
+We are providing supplemental financial measures for non-GAAP net income from operations that excludes the impact of share-based compensation expense, loss from disposal of property and equipment, impairment losses on crypto assets, depreciation of fixed assets and amortization of intangible assets.
 This supplemental financial measure is not measurement of financial performance under generally accepted accounting principles in the United States ("GAAP") and, as a result, this supplemental financial measure may not be comparable to similarly titled measures of other companies.
 Management uses this non-GAAP financial measure internally to help understand, manage, and evaluate our business performance and to help make operating decisions.

 We believe that this non-GAAP financial measure is also useful to investors and analysts in comparing our performance across reporting periods on a consistent basis.
 Non-GAAP financial measures are subject to material limitations as they are not in accordance with, or a substitute for, measurements prepared in accordance with GAAP.
 For example, we expect that share-based compensation expense, which is excluded from non-GAAP financial measures, will continue to be a significant recurring expense over the coming years and is an important part of the compensation provided to certain employees, officers, and consultants.
 Similarly, we expect that depreciation of fixed assets and amortization of intangible assets will continue to be a recurring expense over the term of the useful life of the assets.
-We also will exclude impairment losses on digital assets from the non-GAAP financial measure, which may occur in future periods as a result of our continued holdings of significant amounts of bitcoin.
+We also will exclude impairment losses on crypto assets from the non-GAAP financial measure, which may occur in future periods as a result of our continued holdings of significant amounts of bitcoin.
 Our non-GAAP financial measure is not meant to be considered in isolation and should be read only in conjunction with our Consolidated Financial Statements, which have been prepared in accordance with GAAP.
 We rely primarily on such Consolidated Financial Statements to understand, manage, and evaluate our business performance and use the non-GAAP financial measure only supplementally.

-The following is a reconciliation of our non-GAAP net (loss) income for the years ended December 31, 2022, 2021 and 2020 respectively, which excludes the impact of (i) share-based compensation expense, (ii) loss from disposal of property and equipment, (iii) impairment of digital assets and (iv) depreciation of fixed assets and amortization of intangible assets (dollars in thousands):
+The following is a reconciliation of our non-GAAP net (loss) income for the years ended December 31, 2023, 2022 and 2021 respectively, which excludes the impact of (i) share-based compensation expense, (ii) loss from disposal of property and equipment, (iii) depreciation of fixed assets and amortization of intangible assets (dollars in thousands):

-For the year ended December 31, 2 020 2021 2022 Reconciliation of non-GAAP net (loss) income: Net (loss) income \$ 403 \$ (16,704) \$ (8,845) Share-based Compensation Expense - 14,457 1,060 Loss from disposal of property and equipment - - 718 Impairment of digital assets - - 64 Depreciation and amortization expenses - - 1,662 Non-GAAP net (loss) income \$ 403 \$ (2,247) \$ (5,341)
+For the year ended December 31, 2021 2022 2023 Reconciliation of non-GAAP net (loss) income: Net (loss) income \$ (16,704) \$ (8,845) \$ (6,120) Share-based Compensation Expense 14,457 1,060 2,641 Loss from disposal of property and equipment 718 402 Depreciation and amortization expenses 1,662 1,347 Non-GAAP net (loss) income \$ (2,247) \$ (5,405) \$ (1,730)